FCS Music Director

 Maestro Wes Kenney

-Mr. Kenney’s guest conducting activities include the Acadiana Symphony (LA), Alabama Symphony, Buffalo Philharmonic, Colorado Symphony, Dubuque Symphony, Lafayette (IN) Symphony, Long Beach Symphony, New Mexico Symphony, Richmond Symphony, Riverside Symphonia, Savannah Symphony, and the Virginia Symphony.
-International guest conducting includes performances with the Liev (Ukraine) Philharmonic, Changwon (South Korea) Philharmonic, Vietnam National Symphony (Hanoi), Vidin State Philharmonic, Stara Zagora Opera Company in Bulgaria as well as the Edinburgh (Scotland) Music Festival.
+Mr. Kenney’s guest conducting credits include: the Acadiana Symphony (LA), Alabama Symphony, Buffalo Philharmonic, Colorado Symphony, Dubuque Symphony, Lafayette (IN) Symphony, Long Beach Symphony, New Mexico Symphony, Richmond Symphony (VA), Riverside Symphonia, Savannah Symphony (GA), and the Virginia Symphony.
+His international guest conducting includes performances with the Liev Philharmonic (Ukraine), Changwon Philharmonic (South Korea), Vietnam National Symphony (Hanoi), Vidin State Philharmonic, Stara Zagora Opera Company (Bulgaria) and the Edinburgh Music Festival (Scotland).

-Mr. Kenney has also enjoyed success directing opera, ballet and musical theater.
-Previous positions include Music Director of Opera Fort Collins, Music Director of the Virginia Ballet Theater, Co-Principal Conductor of the Oakland Lyric Opera, and Guest Conductor with Universal Ballet Korea.
-Since 2004 he has conducted productions of Carmen, Amahl and the Night Visitors, Sweeney Todd, Turn of the Screw, Barber of Seville, Madama Butterfly, Cenerentola, Rigoletto, Tosca, Otello, Die Zauberflote, Die Fledermaus, La Traviata, Il Trovatore, Street Scene, La Boheme, Orfeo, Pagliacci, Cavelleria Rusticana, Falstaff, Turandot, Marriage of Figaro, Serse, The Merry Widow, Aida, Don Giovanni, and Tenderland.
-In addition he has conducted over two hundred performances of The Nutcracker, Swan Lake, The Firebird, and many other dance works.
+Kenney has enjoyed success directing opera, ballet, and musical theater.
+Previous positions include: Music Director of Opera Fort Collins, Music Director of the Virginia Ballet Theater, Co-Principal Conductor of the Oakland Lyric Opera, and Guest Conductor with Universal Ballet Korea.
+Since 2004 he has conducted much of the major opera repertoire, notably two productions of Puccini’s Turandot, the twin bill of Pagliacci and Cavalleria Rusticana, La Boheme, Carmen, Otello, Tosca, Barber of Seville, Madame Butterfly, Rigoletto, Cenerentola, Die Zauberflote, Die Fledermaus, La Traviata, Falstaff, Turandot, Marriage of Figaro, Aida, Don Giovanni, and Tenderland.
+In addition, he has conducted over two hundred performances of The Nutcracker, Swan Lake, The Firebird, and many other dance works.

-In six seasons as the Virginia Symphony’s Associate Conductor, Mr. Kenney appeared more than 350 times with that orchestra where he was responsible for programming and conducting Pops, Family and Young People’s Concerts.
-During his tenure with the Virginia Symphony, he was also invited to guest conduct the Williamsburg Symphonia, Virginia Chorale, Norfolk Chamber Consort and Virginia Waterfront International Arts Festival.
+In six seasons as the Virginia Symphony’s Associate Conductor, Kenney appeared more than 350 times with that orchestra where he was responsible for programming and conducting Pops, Family and Young People’s Concerts.
+In addition, he was Invited to guest conduct the Williamsburg Symphonia, Virginia Chorale, Norfolk Chamber Consort and Virginia Waterfront International Arts Festival.